-There are three major classes of medications approved for the treatment of sleepiness associated with narcolepsy: stimulant medications (i.e., derivatives of amphetamines), non-stimulant wake-promoting medications (e.g., modafinil and armodafinil), and sodium oxybate.
+There are three major classes of medications approved for the treatment of sleepiness associated with narcolepsy: stimulant medications (i.e., derivatives of amphetamines), non-stimulant wake-promoting medications (e.g., modafinil, armodafinil, solriamfetol, and pitolisant), and sodium oxybate.

 Stimulants approved for the treatment of sleepiness in narcolepsy include dextroamphetamine (e.g., Dexedrine) and methylphenidate (e.g., Ritalin).
 While stimulants may be effective, potential side effects include dependence, aggressive behavior, dental problems, and heart problems.

-Non-stimulant medications include modafinil and armodafinil.
-While it is not completely known how these medications work, they appear to influence the brain chemistry that increases wakefulness, particularly dopamine.
+Non-stimulant wake-promoting medications include modafinil and armodafinil.
+While it is not completely known how these medications work, they appear to influence the brain chemistry that increases wakefulness, particularly the neurotransmitter dopamine.
 Modafinil has been studied in two placebo-controlled trials that included patients with IH and has been shown to help with sleepiness in patients with this disorder.
-However, modafinil and armodafinil can interact with hormonal birth control to make it less effective (learn more about “Women and Hypersomnia” HERE), can result in a life-threatening rash.
+However, modafinil and armodafinil can interact with hormonal birth control to make it less effective (learn more about “Women and Hypersomnia” HERE) and can result in a life-threatening rash.
 In addition, modafinil and armodafinil can sometimes result in headaches, which, if severe enough, can cause a user to reduce the dosage, thereby limiting the effectiveness of the medications.

-A new non-stimulant wake-promoting medication – solriamfetol – was approved in March 2019 by the U.S. FDA approved a new medication (solriamfetol) for the treatment of sleepiness caused by narcolepsy and obstructive sleep apnea.
-This medication is expected to be available very soon under the brand name Sunosi.
+A new non-stimulant wake-promoting medication – solriamfetol – was approved in March 2019 by the U.S. FDA.
+This new medication was approved for the treatment of sleepiness caused by narcolepsy and obstructive sleep apnea, and is available under the brand name Sunosi.
 It has different pharmacology than either the stimulants or modafinil/armodafinil (it is the first dual-acting dopamine and norepinephrine reuptake inhibitor approved to treat excessive daytime sleepiness in adults).

 Medications FDA-Approved for Cataplexy